DavidTokar12/DeltaStream/README.md

 If you provide an explicit default for a field, Delta Stream will use that instead of the predefined one.

-> ⚠️ It's recommended **not** to set standard Pydantic defaults for strings or lists in streamed models.
-This can degrade LLM output quality and conflict with OpenAI's strict mode.
+> ⚠️ It's recommended **not** to set standard Pydantic defaults as this can degrade LLM output quality and conflict with OpenAI's strict mode.
+If the field is not a true default, use a `stream_default` value instead.

 ---